brendancooley/tpsp/tpsp.md

 There are $N$ governments, indexed $i \in \left\{ 1, ..., N \right\}$.
 Governments choose trade policies $\bm{\tau}_i = \left\{ \tau_{i1}, ..., \tau_{iN} \right\} \in [1, \bar{\tau}]^N$ which affect their welfare indirectly through changes in the international economy.^[$\bar{\tau}$ is an arbitarily large but finite value sufficient to shut down trade between any pair of countries.]
 An entry of the trade policy vector, $\tau_{ij}$ is the cost country $i$ imposes on imports from $j$.^[Costs enter in an "iceberg" fashion, and I normalize $\tau_{ii} = 1$.
 Then, if the price of a good in country $j$ is $p_{jj}$, its cost (less freight) in country $i$ is $\tau_{ij} p_{jj}$.
 The ad valorem tariff equivalent of the trade policy is $t_{ij} = \tau_{ij} - 1$.
 I employ structural estimates of these costs from @Cooley2019b to estimate the model, which are described in more detail in Appendix A.] The economy, detailed in Appendix A, can be succinctly characterized by a function $h: \bm{\tau} \rightarrow \mathbb{R}_{++}^N$ mapping trade policies to wages in each country, denoted $\bm{w} = \left\{ w_1, ..., w_N \right\}$.
 These in turn determine trade flows between pairs of countries and prices around the world.^[The economy is a variant of the workhorse model of @Eaton2002.]

-Throughout, I will use $\bm{\theta}_m$ to denote the vector of all parameters to be estimated and $\bm{Z}$ to denote the vector of all data observed by the researcher.
-I will explicate the elements of these vectors in the Estimation section.
+Throughout, I will use $\bm{\theta}_m$ to denote the vector of all parameters to be estimated and $\bm{Z}$ to denote the vector of all data observed by the researcher. $\bm{\theta}_h$ denotes parameters associated with the economy, $h$, which will be calibrated.
+I will explicate the elements of these vectors in the proceeding sections and the Appendix.

 Government welfare depends on these general equilibrium responses to trade policy choices.
 Governments value the welfare of a representative consumer that resides within each country and rents accrued through trade policy distortions (tariff revenues).
 These can be computed given knowledge of the general equilibrium function $h(\bm{\tau})$.
 Formally, governments' *direct* utility is
 \begin{equation} \label{eq:G}